jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HP 1 Liability for multinational top-up tax
 Payment of tax
-(1) A constituent entity (entity A) that is required to pay an amount of tax for a fiscal year under the applied global anti-base erosion rules must pay the amount to the Commissioner.
+(1) A constituent entity, other than a securitisation entity, (entity A) that is required to pay an amount of tax for a fiscal year under the applied global anti-base erosion rules must pay the amount to the Commissioner.
 Joint and several liability
-(2) Each constituent entity that is located in New Zealand under the applied global anti-base erosion rules and that is a member of the same MNE group as entity A is jointly and severally liable with entity A for the amount of tax for the fiscal year payable by entity A under the applied global anti-base erosion rules.
+(2) Each constituent entity, other than a securitisation entity, that is located in New Zealand under the applied global anti-base erosion rules and that is a member of the same MNE group as entity A is jointly and severally liable with entity A for the amount of tax for the fiscal year payable by entity A under the applied global anti-base erosion rules.
 Member leaving MNE group
 (3) If a constituent entity (entity B) that is a member of the same MNE group as entity A leaves the MNE group, entity B is relieved from liability under subsection (2) for a fiscal year if—
   (a) the assessment of entity A’s multinational top-up tax liability for the fiscal year is made after entity B leaves the MNE group; and